jahands/pyenv-mirror/README.md

 https://pymirror.com/

-Pyenv is a simple and powerfull python version and environment management tool.
-Unfortuanlly python source files download speed is very slow in china during the installion of python with pyenv, so I create this mirror to speedup the download.
+Pyenv is a simple and powerful python version and environment management tool.
+Unfortunately python source files download speed is very slow in china during the installation of python with pyenv, so I created this mirror to speedup the download.

 ## Usage